RogoSolutions/rogo-esp32-sdk/docs/en/api-guides/build-system.rst

 - A "project" is a directory that contains all the files and configuration to build a single "app" (executable), as well as additional supporting elements such as a partition table, data/filesystem partitions, and a bootloader.

 - "Project configuration" is held in a single file called ``sdkconfig`` in the root directory of the project.
-This configuration file is modified via ``idf.py menuconfig`` to customize the configuration of the project.
+This configuration file is modified via ``idf.py menuconfig`` to customise the configuration of the project.
 A single project contains exactly one project configuration.

-- An "app" is an executable that is built by ESP-IDF.
+- An "app" is an executable which is built by ESP-IDF.
 A single project will usually build two apps - a "project app" (the main executable, ie your custom firmware) and a "bootloader app" (the initial bootloader program which launches the project app).

-- "components" are modular pieces of standalone code that are compiled into static libraries (.a files) and linked to an app.
+- "components" are modular pieces of standalone code which are compiled into static libraries (.a files) and linked into an app.
 Some are provided by ESP-IDF itself, others may be sourced from other places.

 - "Target" is the hardware for which an application is built.
-A full list of supported targets in your version of ESP-IDF can be seen by running `idf.py --list-targets`.
+A full list of supported targets in your version if ESP-IDF can be seen by running `idf.py --list-targets`.

 Some things are not part of the project:

 - "ESP-IDF" is not part of the project.
-Instead, it is standalone, and linked to the project via the ``IDF_PATH`` environment variable which holds the path of the ``esp-idf`` directory.
+Instead it is standalone, and linked to the project via the ``IDF_PATH`` environment variable which holds the path of the ``esp-idf`` directory.
 This allows the IDF framework to be decoupled from your project.

 - The toolchain for compilation is not part of the project.
 The toolchain should be installed in the system command line PATH.